Stockport Etchells

-Stockport Etchells was a township in Cheshire, England.
+Stockport Etchells was a township and civil parish in Cheshire, England.

 Geography

 Stockport Etchells covered the rural area that includes modern-day Gatley and Heald Green.
 Hamlets in Stockport Etchells included Gatley Green, High Grove, Long Lane, Bolshaw and Outwood.

 History

-Stockport Etchells existed as a township from the Middle Ages until 1894, when it was merged with the townships of Cheadle Bulkeley and Cheadle Moseley to form the Cheadle and Gatley Urban District.
+Stockport Etchells existed as a township in the parish of Stockport from the Middle Ages.
+In 1866, Stockport Etchells became a separate civil parish, and in 1910 merged with Cheadle Bulkeley and Cheadle Moseley to form the Cheadle and Gatley Urban District and parish.
+In 1921, the parish had a population of 2,191.

 Stockport Etchells and Northen Etchells were collectively called Etchells and often administered together from the 16th to 18th centuries.